-- Civil War: Iron Man thinks that superheroes should be forced to work under government oversight; Captain America thinks that they should still be allowed to do what they think is right.
+- Civil War (2006): Tony (main character of Iron Man) thinks that superheroes should be forced to work under government oversight; Captain Rogers (main character of Captain America) thinks that they should still be allowed to do what they think is right.
 All the other characters in the Marvel Universe have to take sides.
-Reed Richards, from the Fantastic Four, supports Iron Man: his maths prove that lack of oversight would lead to several world-destroying disasters.
-This is explored even further in the Fantastic Four's own comic, where Richards and the Mad Thinker compare notes.
+Reed Richards supports Iron Man; his maths prove that lack of oversight would lead to several world-destroying disasters.
+This is explored even further in his own comic, Fantastic Four, in which Richards and the Mad Thinker compare notes.
 The Mad Thinker grants that Richards' equations are far more advanced than those he could come up with, but, as he had done himself in the past, Richards committed the grave mistake of ignoring the "human factor".
 By being so focused on his equations, he ignored the Invisible Woman's viewpoint, who then left him to join Cap's resistance.

-- In Incredible Hulk, The Incredible Hercules, and Totally Awesome Hulk, this is stated to be the "power/talent" of Amadeus Cho, the smartest kid in the world.
-He possesses a "hypermind" capable of making a seemingly endless number of calculations in his head within seconds, predicting what's going to happen..
+- In The Incredible Hulk, The Incredible Hercules, and Totally Awesome Hulk, this is stated to be the "power/talent" of Amadeus Cho, the smartest kid in the world.
+He possesses a "hypermind" capable of making a seemingly endless number of calculations in his head within seconds, predicting what's going to happen.
 Visually, it appears as numbers and formulas floating in mid-air.
 Later, we learn that it runs in the family as his sister Maddie can do the same thing.
-In Chaos War, this was Played With, as Cho and other super-intelligent characters (such as Galactus) accept that the Big Bad Mikaboshi is unbeatable, but Hercules refuses to accept it.
+In Chaos War, this is played with, as Cho and other super-intelligent characters accept that the Big Bad Mikaboshi is unbeatable, but Hercules refuses to accept it.

 - π: Max Renn is a reclusive mathematician/numerologist who is trying to find the universal constant that will allow him to predict every pattern in nature.
 Specifically, a group of Wall Street bankers are funding his research to help them predict the stock market with perfect accuracy.